francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Replace, "",
 )

-This rule gives the definition of a funtion that will be fundamental for typing statements.
+This rule gives the definition of a function that will be fundamental for typing statements.
 The function takes a context, a path $p$ and a set of annotations $alpha beta$ and returns a context in which all the sup-paths of $p$ have been removed and the annotation of $p$ becomes $alpha beta$.

 $ \_[\_|->\_] : Delta -> p -> alpha beta -> Delta $